milutinke/MCC.js/README.md

 ### About

-A **work in progress** JavaScript/TypeScript library for remote control and bot creation for the [Minecraft Console Client](https://github.com/MCCTeam/Minecraft-Console-Client) using RPC over [WebSocket](https://en.wikipedia.org/wiki/WebSocket) that can be used in NodeJS and Browser/Electron.
+A **work in progress** JavaScript/TypeScript library for remote control and bot creation for the [Minecraft Console Client](https://github.com/MCCTeam/Minecraft-Console-Client) using RPC over [WebSocket](https://en.wikipedia.org/wiki/WebSocket) that can be used in Node JS.

 ### NOTE